projectdiscovery/nuclei/README.md

 > nuclei -l urls.txt -t "path-to-templates/*.yaml" -o results.txt
 ```

 Nuclei supports glob expression ending in `.yaml` meaning multiple templates can be easily passed to be executed one after the other.
+Please refer to [this guide](https://github.com/projectdiscovery/nuclei-templates/blob/master/GUIDE.md) to build your own custom templates.

 # Thanks